-Adult Leadership Requirements: Laguna Station appreciates the responsibility you have assumed as an adult leader for your Troop or crew.
-Our desire is to help you create a fantastic adventure for your crew members, and we will do everything we can to insure your success.
+Adult Leadership Requirements: Laguna Station appreciates the responsibility you have assumed as an adult leader for your troop or crew.
+Our desire is to help you create a fantastic and memorable adventure for your crew members, and we will do everything we can to ensure your success.

 National policy of the Boy Scouts of America requires two leaders on all trips your unit makes, regardless of length.
-All units arriving at the Station must have two adult leaders.
-One of these leaders must be twenty-one years of age or over and certified in Safe Swim Defense, Safety- a-Float, and Weather Hazards.
-The other must be at least eighteen.
-Co-ed Explorer Posts and Venturing Crews must have appropriate co-ed leadership, male and female leaders both over twenty-one.
+All units arriving at the Station must have two BSA-registered adult leaders.
+One of these leaders must be 21-years of age or over and certified in Safe Swim Defense, Safety Afloat, and Weather Hazards.
+The other must be at least 18-years-old.
+Co-Ed Explorer Posts and Venturing Crews must have appropriate co-ed leadership, with male and female leaders both over the age of 21.

-The majority of members in every crew must be youth.
+The majority of the members in every crew must be youth.